Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene operations.md

 ## API

-Scene operations is the core level API in ASM, all other functions use it, more information about the different layers of APIs here:\
+Scene operations is the low level API in ASM, all other functions use it, more information about the different layers of APIs here:\
 [An overview of ASM API structure](An%20overview%20of%20ASM%20API%20structure.md)

 An operation can be started in code by using either of these two:\